all current participating mentor host farms with Rogue Farm Corps farmer training programs

 The position will start at $15/hr.

-We will provide a stipend for fuel to help with travel to and from the farm and to help the Apprentice participate in the Rogue Farm Corp program.
+We will provide a stipend for fuel to help with travel to and from the farm.
 Following a successful season, the Apprentice can expect an end-of-season bonus.
-The Apprentice will receive an employee discount of 20% on any food purchased from the farm store.
+Apprentice will receive an employee discount of 20% on any food purchased from the farm store.

 Rentals are available in Klamath Falls and surrounding areas.
 We will happily advise an Apprentice on good locations to rent in.
 That being said, we are actively networking to find off-farm housing that we can assist with for the season.